Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Introduction

-The behavior of fluids within nanopores has been extensively studied through molecular simulations, including molecular dynamics (MD) \cite{le2015propane, wang2016molecular, wang2016fast, elola2019preferential, nan2020slip}, density functional theory (DFT) \cite{ravikovitch2001density, ravikovitch2002density, neimark2003bridging, li2014phase, liu2019competitive}, and Monte Carlo (MC) simulations \cite{coasne2004grand, liu2015adsorption, wang2019competitive, bi2019molecular}.
-The molecular-scale research is typically focused on the fluid behavior within individual nanopores of varying geometries (e.g., slit, cylindrical, spherical) and chemical compositions (e.g., graphite, quartz, calcite), assuming thermodynamic equilibrium with the surrounding macroscale porous media.
+The behavior of fluids within nanopores has been extensively studied through molecular simulations, including molecular dynamics (MD) \cite{le2015propane, wang2016molecular, wang2016fast, elola2019preferential, nan2020slip}, classical density functional theory (cDFT) \cite{ravikovitch2001density, neimark2003bridging, wu2006density, li2014phase, liu2019competitive}, and Grand Canonical Monte Carlo (GCMC) simulations \cite{coasne2004grand, liu2015adsorption, wang2019competitive, bi2019molecular}.
+Molecular-scale research typically focuses on fluid behavior within individual nanopores of varying geometries (e.g., slit, cylindrical, spherical) and chemical compositions (e.g., graphite, quartz, calcite), assuming thermodynamic equilibrium with the surrounding macroscale porous media.
 The interactions between fluid molecules and pore walls lead to the formation of a densely confined fluid exhibiting distinct thermodynamic and dynamic properties at the nanoscale.
-For example, MD simulations \cite{elola2019preferential} have demonstrated the formation of an adsorption layer for ethane in silica nanopores that is up to 10 times denser than the bulk phase.
-DFT studies have shown how the adsorption behavior of nitrogen in the silica nanopores deviates with pore size \cite{ravikovitch2002density} and obtained different adsorption behavior of hydrocarbons in the carbon nanopores, reflecting the tendency of heavier hydrocarbons to fill the pore \cite{li2014phase}.
-Besides, it was shown that the density and velocity profiles of n-octane change depending on the material of the pore walls \cite{wang2016fast}.
-Therefore, the properties of confined fluids depend on thermodynamic conditions, pore geometry, and material, as well as the chemical composition of the fluid, and can dramatically deviate from the bulk ones.
+For example, it was demonstrated that the density of the ethane adsorbed layer on silica nanopores is up to 10 times larger than its density in the bulk \cite{elola2019preferential}.
+Other studies showed that adsorption behavior deviates with pore size and observed a tendency of heavier hydrocarbons to fill the pore \cite{ravikovitch2002density, li2014phase}.
+Besides, it was shown that the density and velocity profiles change depending on the material of the pore walls \cite{wang2016fast}.
+Therefore, the confined fluid properties depend on thermodynamic conditions, pore geometry, and material, as well as the chemical composition of the fluid, and can dramatically deviate from the bulk properties.

-A critical question arises: how can this nanoscale specificity be effectively integrated into pore network modeling (PNM)?
-We found three possible ways available in the literature: (i) PNM with incorporated nanoscale effects \cite{chen2021pore,ma2014pore,zhang2015micro}, (ii) multi-scale PNM with incorporated nanoscale effects \cite{qin2024modeling, feng2024new}, and (iii) a combination of MD and PNM \cite{wang2017multiscale, wang2020multiscale, yu2020multiscale}, which we discuss below in detail.
+A critical question arises: how can this nanoscale specificity be effectively integrated into PNM?
+We found two possible ways available in the literature: (i) PNM with incorporated nanoscale effects \cite{ma2014pore, zhang2015micro, chen2021pore, feng2024new}, and (ii) a combination of MD and PNM \cite{wang2017multiscale, wang2020multiscale, yu2020multiscale}, which we discuss below in detail.